pingswept/design-for-fab/content/notes/materials.md

 There are at least 530 different aluminum alloys.
 For only $150, you can buy the ANSI H35.1 standard and read all 12 pages (includes appendix).

 Alternatively, here are a few guidelines that will help you get your bearings.
+(That's almost a pun, but bearings are made of 440C steel, not aluminum.)

 | Alloy | Composition               | Most common example |
 |:-----:|:-------------------------:|:-------------------:|